 A gap year refers to the year before college when some students decide to defer admissions to college for travel, work, or alternative methods of study.
 In other words, a gap year is a break from traditional school and a time to explore the world, oneself, or a meaningful cause before four or more years of rigorous study.

 In several countries, a gap year has long been the norm for high school graduates.
-However, this practice has only recently been significantly embraced in the United States.
-William Fitzsimmons, Dean of Admissions and Financial Aid at Harvard College; Marlyn E. McGrath, Director of Admissions at Harvard College; and Charles Ducey, Adjunct Lecturer in Psychology at Harvard Graduate School of Education added substantial momentum to the movement with their article advocating for gap years, “Time Out or Burn Out.”
+In the United States, William Fitzsimmons, Dean of Admissions and Financial Aid at Harvard College; Marlyn E. McGrath, Director of Admissions at Harvard College; and Charles Ducey, Adjunct Lecturer in Psychology at Harvard Graduate School of Education added substantial momentum to the movement with their article advocating for gap years, “Time Out or Burn Out.”
 And when Malia Obama announced she was taking a gap year before attending Harvard, curiosity about gap years increased even more in the U.S.

 Gap years can be appropriate and energizing at any stage of life.
 Students take them between undergraduate and graduate school, and adults can take them, too.
 A plethora of gap year programs and resources have developed alongside this movement.
 This guide will kickstart your gap year thoughts and answer your most pressing questions about the basics, program options, experiences, and potential impact of a gap year for your child and family.

 Should Your Child Consider a Gap Year?

 Is your child burnt out after senior year?
 A gap year can provide him or her the time to step back from the pressures of school and reset before returning to an even more rigorous college curriculum.